 An example of why this situation can be a problem is when two people are living together, a boyfriend and girlfriend.
 Let’s say the girlfriend owns the house and has her own auto policy, with her car.
 Her boyfriend moves in with her, but he has had a few speeding tickets and a DUI in the last 2 years.

 If he takes her car to the store and gets into a wreck, is there coverage?
-Yes, the insurance company will pay the claim, but they will likely nonrenew the girlfriend’s policy, even if she has a perfect driving record.
+Yes, the insurance company will pay the claim, but they will likely non-renew the girlfriend’s policy, even if she has a perfect driving record.

-The reason is because someone who lived with her was not listed as a driver on her policy, meaning the insurance company didn’t know the full extent of the risk involved.
-If they had known about the boyfriend, they could have either charged extra premium to cover the more likely scenario that he would be involved with a claim, or even excluded him from the policy.
+The reason is that someone who lived with her was not listed as a driver on her policy, meaning the insurance company didn’t know the full extent of the risk involved.
+If they had known about the boyfriend, they could have either charged an extra premium to cover the more likely scenario that he would be involved with a claim, or even excluded him from the policy.

-Outcome 1: The best possible outcome that can happen after an unlisted teenage driver gets into an accident using their parents’ car is that the insurance company will pay the claim, and then simply add the kid to the policy as a driver.
+The best possible outcome that can happen after an unlisted teenage driver gets into an accident using their parents’ car is that the insurance company will pay the claim, and then simply add the kid to the policy as a driver.
 The policy will stay active and coverage will continue.

-The insurance premiums will go up, because now the policy has a teenage driver with an accident on his/her record, but the same company will continue to insure the family.
+The insurance premiums will go up because now the policy has a teenage driver with an accident on his/her record, but the same company will continue to insure the family.

 Basically, the company is taking this opportunity to get off the risk, and they have a right to do that because the family provided inaccurate information about the policy.

-One of these legal requirements is being honest with the insurance company about the nature of the risk.
+One of these policy requirements is being honest with the insurance company about the nature of the risk.
 In other words, people need to fully disclose any relevant information that pertains to the policy.
 And withholding information just to get a lower premium is a violation of the insurance contract and can void coverage.